particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Debug View](/assets/images/workbench/debug-2.png)

-- Hold down the MODE (or SETUP) button while tapping RESET.
-Continue to hold down MODE (or SETUP) while the status LED blinks magenta (red and blue at the same time), until it blinks yellow, then release.
 - Click the green arrow next to DEBUG in the upper left to build, flash, and begin debugging.
 - After flashing the device will typically halt.
 You can tell because the device status LED will go off.